Images of Laos | Photography Tour

 Day 1 - Vientiane - arrival, orientation and time to explore

-Arrival in the Lao capital Vientiane and an afternoon at leisure.
-Time to relax or take a riverfront stroll with an introductory briefing from our travel photographer before a welcome local-style dinner.
+Arrival in the Lao capital Vientiane.
+Time to relax or take a riverfront stroll, with an introductory briefing from our travel photographer before a welcome local-style dinner.

 Photo themes; architecture, temples, street life

 Tour of some of the city’s fascinating sites – picturesque Si Saket Temple with its thousand, ancient Buddha images, Vientiane’s most famous landmark That Luang, as well as the highly unusual and photogenic ‘Buddha Park’.
 We’ll also have time to check out the local markets and street life of this laid-back, charming Mekong-side city.

 Photo themes: – architecture, temples, street life, markets

 Day 3 - Luang Prabang - walking tour of the old city